McPringle/komunumo/CONTRIBUTING.md

 export TESTCONTAINERS_RYUK_CONTAINER_PRIVILEGED=true
 ```

+##### macOS Users

 If you use Podman Desktop for macOS, activate the full Docker compatibility layer instead:

-1. Start the Podman Desktop App
+1. Start the "Podman Desktop" app.
-2. Navigate to Settings, Preferences, Docker Compatibility and Enable it
+2. Navigate to "Settings", "Preferences", "Docker Compatibility" and *enable* it.
-3. Now a new entry Docker Compatibility appears directly under Settings
+3. Now a new entry "Docker Compatibility" appears directly under "Settings".
+4. Click on the new entry "Docker Compatibility".
-4. Make sure, 'Third-Party Docker Tool Compatibility' is activated
+5. Make sure, "Third-Party Docker Tool Compatibility" is *activated*.

 ### Clone and Verify